 After successfully receiving address book changes from the CAB Client as part of the synchronization sequence, and if there is resulting data to be updated in the AB Application Usage, the CAB Server SHALL update the AB Application Usage before completing the procedure of OMA Data synchronization, i.e. prior to sending the [OMA DS Pro] message (Pkg #6) with the map acknowledgement to the CAB Client, or if Pkg #5 and Pkg #6 are not required, prior to sending Pkg #4.

-The CAB Server SHALL use “Server Alerted Sync” as defined in [OMA DS Pro], sub clause 12 “Server Alerted Sync”, to alert the CAB Client to initiate synchronization, when there are data updates in the AB Application Usage.
+The CAB Server SHALL use “Server Alerted Sync” as defined in [OMA DS Pro], sub-clause 12 “Server Alerted Sync”, to alert the CAB Client to initiate synchronization, when there are data updates in the AB Application Usage.

 To support management of ‘deleted’ Contact Entries, the CAB Server supports the following: